 For simplicity, throughout the proofs we assume that there are only four banks.
-The loan offers issued by banks 1 and 2 are common knowledge, whereas banks 3 and 4 are hidden lenders, i.e., their loan offers are not observable by competitors.
+The loan offers issued by banks 1 and 2 are common knowledge, whereas banks 3 and 4 are hidden lenders, that is, their loan offers are not observable by competitors.
 Moreover, we characterize credit market equilibria where any active bank offers only loans of size x.
-This restriction is inconsequential, because for any Perfect Bayesian Equilibrium (PBE) where the entrepreneur borrows $l \notin \{0, x\}$ there is another equilibrium where $l \in \{0, x\}$ and is payoff-equivalent for the entrepreneur.
+This restriction is inconsequential, because for any PBE where the entrepreneur borrows $l \notin \{0, x\}$ there is another equilibrium where $l \in \{0, x\}$ and is payoff-equivalent for the entrepreneur.
 For instance, a competitive equilibrium where two banks lend x/2 each is payoff-equivalent to one in which a single bank lends x at competitive terms.
 This is because the entrepreneur has no incentive to borrow a total sum that differs from x or 2x, not being able to steal extra funding not needed to carry out one of the two projects.
 Hence, he will find it optimal to borrow at most 2x, even if he may apply to many banks.
 However, no bank will want to lend 2x, since it knows that this allows the entrepreneur to undertake the financially unviable project.
-We denote the zero-profit contract by $c^{PC} = (x, x)$ and the monopoly contract by $c^M = (x, y_S)$ , where x and $y_S$ are the respective required repayments.
-Moreover, $\underline{c} = (x, 2x)$ denotes the contract that allows a junior bank to earn zero profits if the entrepreneur defaults on all banks in the bad state and does not default in the good state, assuming $\phi \leq \overline{\phi}(\sigma)$ (recall from Section 3.2 that under this condition the junior bank just breaks even when it requires the repayment 2x).
+We denote the zero-profit contract by $c^{PC} = (x, x)$ and the monopoly contract by $c^{M} = (x, y{S})$, where x and y{S} are the respective required repayments.
+Moreover, c = (x, 2x) denotes the contract that allows a junior bank to earn zero profits if the entrepreneur defaults on all banks in the bad state and does not default in the good state, assuming $\phi < \bar{\phi}(\sigma)$ (recall from Section 3.2 that under this condition the junior bank just breaks even when it requires the repayment 2x).
+Finally, it is convenient to define by $c{\emptyset} = (0,0)$ the "null contract", that is a situation in which a bank is inactive.